 This intervening self created a new problem for greek philosophy.
 If the self could distort the translation of reality into language (and vice versa), then this self is capable of deceiving through language.
 In such a case, how could one discuss and pursue the truth through language?
-(Remember that philosophical dialogue was the method for seeking truth in this culture) In order to get around this problem, a restricted, purified subset of language was developed.
-This subset provided the foundations of formal language and logic.
+(Remember that philosophical dialogue was the method for seeking truth in this culture) In order to get around this problem, a restricted, purified subset of language and logic.
 It provided the conditions necessary for truth and verification.
 The development and refinement of logic finds a materialized and purified form in the computer.